astridcpulse/weekend-jquery-salary-calculator/README.md

 A working html page for this project can be found ['here'](https://github.com/astridcpulse/weekend-jquery-salary-calculator)

-## Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.

 ### Prerequisites

 jQuery.js sourced into the stack

 ## Usage
-How does someone use this application?
-Tell a user story here.

 1. Enter in an employees first name, last name, employee ID, job title, and annual salary
 2. Press Submit